Go Back

 Ingredients

-• 4 medium Granny Smith apples peeled and diced into small cubes (about 6 cups)
+• 4 Granny Smith apples peeled and diced into small cubes (about 6 cups) – tart apples hold their shape and balance the sweetness beautifully.

-• 2 tsp cornstarch helps thicken the sauce
+• 2 teaspoons cornstarch cornflour – helps thicken the sauce so it coats the apples perfectly.

-• 1 large egg beaten, for sealing and brushing
+• 1 large egg beaten – used for sealing the edges and brushing on top for a golden finish.

 Method